-If you’re at the point where you think your running shoes need to be replaced, you’ve probably waited too long.
+If you’re at the point where you think you need to replace your running shoes, you’ve probably waited too long.

 Why such a discrepancy?
 It depends on a few factors such as your running style and your weight and height, even the terrain and weather conditions you regularly run in can affect the lasting power of your shoes.